kuhree/www/src/content/blog/adding-new-posts.md

 ---
 author: Sat Naing
-datetime: 2022-09-23T15:22:00Z
+publishedAt: 2022-09-23T15:22:00Z
+isFeatured: false
+isDraft: true

+# banner: ""
+# banner_alt: ""
+aliases:
-title: Adding new posts
+  - Adding new posts
-slug: adding-new-posts
-featured: false
-draft: true
+description:
+  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
 tags:
   - docs
-banner: ""
-description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
 ---

 Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.